 to image creation in Photography section.

-and gave so much space for creativity by allowing to take a shot or a film from the bird view.
+photography and gave so much space for creativity by allowing to take a shot from the birds eye view.

 I do photo manipulations which I use as a medium to recreate locations I have visited before.
 Imagine

-I love the idea of intergalactic travel- universe always fascinated me, thus sometimes I put it into play in my
+I love the idea of intergalactic travel- universe always fascinated me, therefore, sometimes I have fun creating

 Navigating The Road Reel